Comparing the XD One to its competitors

 – Recommended annual return to base

-– Impactor has to be oiled and cleaned – fiddly with small pipettes of special oil and a 3-minute wait before re-assembling and cleaning with a special alcohol substance
+– Impactor has to be oiled and cleaned – fiddly with small pipettes of special oil and a three-minute wait before re-assembling and cleaning with a special alcohol substance

 – New filters need to be inserted into the filter cartridge.
 A screwdriver, clean area and tweezers required